Digão (footballer, born 1985): Club career

 Born in Brasília, Digão joined A.C.
 Milan from São Paulo FC in 2004, loaned by another club in Italy, U.C.
 Sampdoria, until June of the following year.
 He went on to spend the following two seasons on loan to Rimini Calcio, where he started appearing as a senior.

 Returning to Milan in the summer of 2007, Digão made his debut in a friendly match against FC Dynamo Kyiv on 6 September, in which he received a yellow card.
 His first competitive appearance came on 20 December in the 1–2 home defeat to Calcio Catania, for the first leg of the Coppa Italia's round-of-16; he eventually made his Serie A debut on 1 March 2008 in a 1–1 home draw against S.S.
 Lazio, coming on as a half-time substitute for Marek Jankulovski in his only appearance of the season.

 On 13 August 2008, Belgium's Standard Liège secured Digão's services on a one-year loan.
 He only appeared in a single Pro League match during his spell, playing the last minutes of the 3–1 home win over K.F.C.
 Germinal Beerschot on 5 April 2009, and returned to Milan at the end of the campaign.

 On 11 July 2009, Digão was handed a one-week trial with newly promoted Bundesliga club SC Freiburg, joining the team in the pre-season training camp in Schruns, Austria and playing 30 minutes in a friendly with Slavia Prague.
-On 22 July, however, the Germans decided not to sign the player, presumably because of his lack of playing time in competitive games over the last two seasons.
+On 22 July, however, the Germans decided not to sign the player.

 On 31 August 2009, Digão joined U.S. Lecce from Serie B on a season-long loan.
 However, on 1 February 2010, he was called back due to lack of playing time, and subsequently sent on another loan spell to F.C.
 Crotone, until June.

 In 2010–11 another loan ensued, with Digão moving to F.C.
 Penafiel in the Portuguese second division.
 He left after appearing in only one third of the league's matches, and was also released by Milan.

 In September 2012, it was reported that Digão was training with the New York Red Bulls of Major League Soccer.
 After a week-long trial, he impressed head coach Hans Backe with his physical prowess and ability to play technically out of the backline, and earned a contract; however, on 19 July 2013, he cancelled his link by mutual agreement.